 Gender Minister pledges to reset ministry

-The Minister of Gender, Children and Social Protection, Agnes Naa Momo Lartey, has met with Civil Society Organisations (CSOs) working in the area of women and children’s rights to deepen their relationship to help solve issues that affect their welfare.
+The Minister of Gender, Children and Social Protection, Agnes Naa Momo Lartey, has met with Civil Society Organisations (CSOs) working in the area of women and children’s rights to deepen the relationship with them to help solve issues that affect their welfare.

-The Minister in her initial comments said within 120 days, she hopes to be able to achieve great lengths with CSOs’ support.
+The Minister in her initial comments said within 120 days, she hopes to be able to attain great heights with CSOs’ support.

-She said so far, the ministry had achieved a lot within the policy implementation space but there was still a lot more to be achieved, saying the President, John Dramani Mahama, was keen on reducing the vulnerability of women and children.

 Advertisement